Struggling to find your motivation to sell?

 Now they have to make a Herculean effort just to get back on track.

-The more you break down your daily activities, the more manageable achieving your personal goals becomes, and the more likely you are to feel that motivation.
+Simply put, the more you break down your daily activities, the more manageable achieving your personal goals becomes, and the more likely you are to feel that sales motivation.

 Sales Motivation Tip #4: Make your activity the most important objective of each day.